ngcngc1/ngcngc1.github.io/_talks/secworkshop22.md

 inline: true
 ---

-Security workshop at School of Computing, National University of Singapore: Efficient Greybox Fuzzing to Detect Memory Errors.
+Security workshop at School of Computing, National University of Singapore: `Efficient Greybox Fuzzing to Detect Memory Errors`.